laboon/CS1699/study-guides/midterm-study-guide.md

 * The Seven Testing Principles
   * You don't need to remember their names, but use them in developing test plans
 * Verification vs validation
-* Test case statuses: PASSED, FAILED, PAUSED, RUNNING, BLOCKED, ERROR
-* Be prepared to write your own test plan for a simple program

 ## DEFECT REPORTING
 * Be prepared to report a defect based on a test case